 The rainy season lasts from November through May, whereas the dry season runs from June to October.
 June and July are also the coldest months of the year.
-The dry season is the best time for game viewing because the animals are concentrated along with permanent water sources.
+The dry season is the best time for game viewing because they are concentrated close to permanent water sources.

-Serengeti NP ranges from 920 m to 1850 m in altitude, therefore, could be cold at night and in the early mornings above all during the dry season (sometimes the temperature could even reach 5 degrees).
+Serengeti NP ranges from 920 m to 1850 m in altitude.
+Therefore, it could be cold at night and early mornings above all during the dry season (sometimes the temperature could even reach 5 degrees).

 2. Local tour operators

-Alternatively, you can also have a look on the web platform Viator that offers tours around Tanzania managed by local tour operators.
+Alternatively, you can also look at the web platform Viator that offers tours around Tanzania managed by local tour operators.
 Another good way to look for your Safari is by using the website safaribookings.com.

 Self-drive: another option is to rent a 4WD vehicle and self-drive through the parks.
-In Arusha, you’ll find some rental cars companies that provide you with the right vehicle to drive to the gravel road networks of the parks.
+In Arusha, you’ll find some rental cars companies that provide you with the right vehicle to drive to the parks’ gravel road networks.
 You can try with Arusha car rental and safaris, Roadtrip Africa, Seasons Tanzania.

 3. How to get there

-If you are coming from Arusha (so as Tarangire NP, Lake Muro NP, Lake Manyara NP, Ngorongoro CA), you’ll enter from the south-western gate of Naabi Hill.
+If you are coming from Arusha (so as Tarangire NP, Lake Muro NP, Lake Manyara NP, Ngorongoro CA), you’ll enter from Naabi Hill’s southwestern gate.